5 Useful Tips to

 Beware of Companies that Provide Cheap Global Health Insurance

 The health insurance industry can be tricky to navigate You may find yourself asking, “is my provider reliable?
-Does my plan cover me in this situation?
-What if I am involved in a natural disaster?
-Is this even a real website?”
+Does my plan really cover me if something bad really goes on?
+How do they handle big claims?
+Is there something that I’m not being told?

-To avoid buying inadequate or fraudulent international health care, make sure you know and trust the provider.
+To avoid buying inadequate health insurance do your research, use a broker, check thier Google rankings like ours.
+You can take anything you see on Facebook groups with a grain of salt as you don’t know the full details of the situation, good or bad.
 Asking fellow expats their opinion or experience with health care abroad can be an excellent starting point in identifying trustworthy agencies over dishonest ones.

 Engage a Health Insurance Broker